Selected self-service solutions

-Notify work with asbestos
+Report work with asbestos

 Work involving the demolition of asbestos-containing material inside buildings, ships, trains, machinery, etc. must be notified to the Danish Working Environment Authority before commencement.
 The same applies to other work that may involve exposure to asbestos.

-Notify a new construction site
+Report a new construction site

 Before the client commences work on a construction site, the site may have to be notified to the Danish Working Environment Authority.
 This applies to cases where the work is expected to last for more than 30 working days with at least 20 employees or when the amount of work is expected to exceed 500 man-days.

 Posted workers who will be working temporarily in Denmark must possess the necessary qualifications to perform their duties.
 If qualifications in certain fields of work have been acquired abroad, they must be recognised by the Danish Working Environment.
 In other fields of work, it is simply the employer’s responsibility to ensure that the workers possess the required qualifications.
 Note that the qualifications must be recognised before the employee may start working.